Couplings and Strong Approximations to Time Dependent Empirical Processes Based on I.I.D. Fractional Brownian Motions: Coupling and strong approximation to a time dependent empirical process

-This result can also be inferred from the law of the compact LIL for the empirical process as stated in Theorem 9 on p.
-609 of Ledoux and Talagrand \cite{LedeouxTalagrand2}.
+This result can also be inferred from the FLIL for the empirical process as stated in Theorem 9 on p.~609 of Ledoux and Talagrand \cite{LedeouxTalagrand2} using the fact pointed out above that $v_{n}$ converges weakly to a bounded uniformly continuous centered Gaussian process $G\left(t,x\right) $ indexed by $\left( t,x\right) \in \mathcal{T}\left( \gamma\right)$.
 In particular we get that

 where